FOUNDING DESIGNER

 1.

-In under two minutes, James answers ten questions that tailor simple, low-prep recipes and pantry guidance to his life as a busy single dad.
+In under two minutes, James answers ten focused questions that tailor recipes and planning to his life as a busy single dad.

 Testing showed users felt a 15-question onboarding was too heavy upfront.
 The flow was reduced to 10 essentials, with remaining preferences collected gradually and editable anytime in Settings > Preferences.